NizahrOsman/virtual-machine-config/README.md

 <h2>Operating Systems Used </h2>

-- Windows 10 (21H2)
+- Windows 10
+- Ubuntu (Linux)

 <h2>High-Level Deployment and Configuration Steps</h2>

-- Create a subscription to seperate resource costs.
+- Create a subscription to separate resource costs.
-- Create resource group to hold virtual machines.
+- Create a resource group to hold virtual machines.
 - Create and assign virtual machines (Windows & Linux) to the same virtual network.
 - Log in via Remote Desktop and confirm connectivity.